1. Pursues Professionalism

 - Knowledge of numeracy visual representations, manipulatives and hands-on tasks: e.g., tape measures, base ten blocks, fraction circles and tiles, Cuisenaire rods, place value blocks, algebra tiles, etc.

-- Knowledge of math anxiety
+- Knowledge of math

 - Knowledge of different document types: e.g., lists, tables, entry forms, manuals, policies, procedures, diagrams, flowcharts, symbols, regulations, codes, etc.